 As an essential part of our business, we collect and manage consumer and client data.
 This notice explains when and why we collect personal information about you; how we use it, the conditions under which we may disclose it to others and how we keep it secure.

 About Vape Dinner Lady (“VDL”)

-Vape Dinner lady is a trading style of Dinner Lady Fam Limited which is a company Limited Company registered in England and Wales, Company Registration Number 10213240.
-We are a retail business specialising in vaping liquids.
+Quit Smoking With Dinner Lady is a trading style of Dinner Lady Fam Limited which is a Limited Company registered in England and Wales, Company Registration Number 10213240.
+We are a retail business specialising in vaping products & e-liquids.

 We observe data protection legislation and are committed to protecting and respecting privacy and rights.
 Specifically, we act as a Data Controller in respect of the information gathered and processed by us.

 We are registered with the Information Commissioners Office under registration number ZA270967.
 Our Head of Data Protection is Katijah Ahmed.
 If you have any comments or queries regarding the use of your data, who can be contacted as follows:

 Address: GM House, Wilkinson Way, Blackburn, BB1 2EH

 What Information Do We Collect About You?

 The exact information we will request from you depends on what you have asked us to do or what we are contracted to do for you.

 The information we collect from you may include, but not be limited to: